kollaaj/M4_G6-JS_React-Meme_Generator/README.md

 ## Description

-I made a meme generator, an interactive React application  that makes use API to fetch information from a public API and use it in the application.
+I made a meme generator, an interactive React application that makes use of the imgflip API to fetch information from a public API and use it in the application.

-surge link: subdued-crush.surge.sh
+surge link: silent-wal.surge.sh